 Hue works with the two most recent LTS (long term support) or ESR (extended support release) browsers.
 Cookies and JavaScript must be on.
-The following lists the minimum tested versions of the most common browsers:
+The following lists the tested common browsers:

-- Chrome: 63 (Version history)
+- Chrome: (Version history)

-- Firefox: 59 (Version history)
+- Firefox: (Version history)

 - Safari (Mac only): Version history

-- Internet Explorer: 11 (Version history)

-- Microsoft Edge: 41 (Version history)
+- Microsoft Edge: (Version history)

-Hue can display in older, and other, browsers, but you might not have access to all of its features.
+Hue can display in other browsers and in older versions of the common browsers, but you might not have access to all features.